lo3-lang/lo3/README.md

 > Currently the code is only available in linux, because in windows there is no getline ...

+## What is this language about?
+lo3 is a token based interpreted programming language written in C.

+## Learn the syntax
+See [learn-the-syntax](https://github.com/lo3-lang/learn-the-syntax) for examples and documentation.

 ## Run lo3 at your own machine

 ```bash